janpetzold/mcu-battery-stress/README.md

 ## Results
 So in theory that should be the consumption based on the numbers I found in the [datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf / https://docs.sixfab.com/docs/sixfab-pico-lte-technical-details):

-Raspberry Pico "normal": 25mA (so in theory using a 2500mAh battery the Pico should operate for 100 hours unoptimized) Raspberry Pico "Sleep": 0.39mA
+Raspberry Pico "normal": 25mA (so in theory using a 2500mAh battery the Pico should operate for ~100 hours when idle and unoptimized)
+Raspberry Pico "Sleep": 0.39mA
 Raspberry Pico "Dormant": 0.18mA
 Sixfab Pico LTE "max": 1.5A